With the 2018 NHL Scouting Combine behind us, attention will now turn towards the NHL Draft, which will be in Dallas on June 22-23.

 Grip Strength – The athlete adjusts a hand grip dynamometer to his hand size, fully extends his arm and squeezes the dynamometer as forcefully as possible.
 The test is conducted on both hands.

 Left Hand Grip (lb)

 Right Hand Grip (lb)

 Wingspan – Athlete extends his arms straight out to the sides.
-Wingspan is measured to the nearest 0.2 cm from the middle finger tip to middle finger tip.
+Wingspan is measured to the nearest quarter inch from the middle finger tip to middle finger tip.